tonymyatt/strava_ride/README.md

 ### Remote Access to your Home Assistant
 To use the Strava Ride integration, your Home Assistant must be accessible from an External URL (i.e. Remote Access).
 Without remote access, the integration won't be able to authenicate with Strava.
 To learn how to set up Remote Access for Home Assistant, please visit the Official Documentation.
 Two popular options are:
 - Nabu Casa.
-You can find this under Configuration -> "Home Assistant Cloud"
+You can find this under Configuration -> "Home Assistant Cloud".
 - Cloudflare.
 I use [addon-cloudflared](https://github.com/brenner-tobias/addon-cloudflared) by [@brenner-tobias](https://github.com/brenner-tobias).

 ### Obtain your Strava API credentials